alejandroland/alejandroland/_posts/2020-04-03-11-things-I-learned-from-the-lean-startup.markdown

 Try this: Try to contact a manager or someone in a high position on a company that’s trying to solve similar problems that the ones you are trying to solve with your business idea.
 Go on, try it and tell them about your idea and see if they steal it.

-They have the money, the workers, the infraestructure, and… most likely they won’t be interested in pursuing your idea because they have hundreds of other thing to worry about.
+They have the money, the workers, the infrastructure, and… most likely they won’t be interested in pursuing your idea because they have hundreds of other thing to worry about.

 So, don’t be afraid of sharing.
 Start working towards your goal.

 It’s your idea anyway, if you tell someone you want to make the most amazing pizza ever they won’t automatically come right up with the ingredients (if they may really steal your idea) for the dough, the size, the smell, the presentation and all of the important stuff that you already thought of becasue after all, it’s YOUR IDEA.

-Conclusion
+## Conclusion

 Start.
 It.
 Up.